QwikDev/astro/libs/qwikdev-astro/README.md

 Hooray!
 We now have our integration installed.
 Before deep diving in, there are quite a few differences than other UI frameworks.

-## Qwik does not hydrate, it is **fundamentally different**.
+## Qwik does not hydrate, it is **fundamentally different**

 Astro is popular for its partial hydration approach, whereas Qwik [does not require hydration](https://www.builder.io/blog/hydration-tree-resumability-map#resumability-is-fundamentally-a-different-algorithm).

 What does this mean?

-### Qwik components **do not need hydration directives**,
+### Qwik components **do not need hydration directives**

 In other UI frameworks, a hydration directive would be needed for interactivity, such as `client:only` or `client:load`.
-These are not needed with Qwik, because it never hydrates!
+These are not needed with Qwik, because there is no hydration!

 When using Qwik inside a meta framework like Astro or Qwik City, components are loaded on the server, prefetched in a separate thread, and "resumed" on the client.